/

 The question changes from “what's vulnerable?” to “what's reachable?”

-A critical zero-day flaw in an isolated system with no lateral movement paths is a low priority.
+A critical zero-day on an isolated system with no lateral movement paths is a low priority.

 But a medium-severity flaw on a system that sits on the shortest path between your perimeter and your critical assets?
 That’s a real emergency.

 Teams need to understand not just where vulnerabilities are, but how attackers can move laterally through their environment.
-Tools like Illumio Insights help them prioritize containment where it matters most.
+Solutions like Illumio Insights help them prioritize containment where it matters most.

 Identity and access controls compound the effect